Placeholder-Software/Dissonance/docs/Basics/Getting-Started.md

 ### 1. Import Dissonance

 Import the Dissonance asset into the project.
-Once Dissonance has install and the project has compiled a window will pop up offering to take you to the integrations list - visit this page to see the latest changelog and to download the optional integrations for Dissonance.
-Each integration provides support for other Unity assets such as various different networking systems.
-There are a number of optional parts of Dissonance which you can import to integrate with various other assets (such as Playmaker or Forge Networking).
-Import whichever integrations you want to use for your game.
+Once Dissonance has installed and the project has compiled a window will pop up offering to take you to the integrations list - visit this page to see the latest changelog and to download the optional integrations for Dissonance.
+Each integration provides support for other Unity assets such as various different networking systems - Import whichever integrations you want to use for your game.
 Ensure you include at least one network integration (unless you plan on writing your own).

 ### 2. Run In Background